DTJF/girtobac/_Tutorial.md

    \code
 loading ../example/GLib-2.0.gir
 loading GLib-2.0.GirToBac

-Translating ... \endcode
+generating GLib-2.0.bi ... done \endcode

--# Compare the newly created file <em>Gio-2.0.bi</em> against the original shipped in the archive by executing
+-# Compare the newly created file <em>GLib-2.0.bi</em> against the original one (also shipped in this package) by executing
    \code diff GLib-2.0.bi GLib-2.0.bi.org \endcode
-   This should output only minor differences in the files header, like
+   This should output some differences, like
    \code
-4c4
+3,4c3,4
+< ' LGPLv2.1 (C) 2013-2015 by Thomas[ dot }Freiherr[ at ]gmx[ dot }net
 < ' Auto-translated from file ../example/GLib-2.0.gir
 ---
+> ' LGPLv2.1 (C) 2013-2014 by Thomas[ dot }Freiherr[ at ]gmx[ dot }net
 > ' Auto-translated from file /usr/share/gir-1.0/GLib-2.0.gir
-4999,5000d4998
-< DECLARE SUB g_resources_register(BYVAL AS GResource PTR)
-< DECLARE SUB g_resources_unregister(BYVAL AS GResource PTR) \endcode
+2526d2525
+< DECLARE FUNCTION g_iconv(BYVAL AS GIConv PTR /'GIConv'/, BYVAL AS gchar PTR PTR, BYVAL AS gsize PTR, BYVAL AS gchar PTR PTR, BYVAL AS gsize PTR) AS gsize \endcode
-   The first difference is a comment in the top region of the file, it has no effect.
-The second difference are two `DECLARE` lines in the left hand file, which are not present in the original file.
-Those functions are declared in the *.gir file twice, ie. the first one is declared as a method in the record `GResource` at line 57228 and also as a function at line 82917.
+   The first difference is about comment lines in the top region of the file, they've no effect.
+The second difference is a `DECLARE` line in the left hand file, which is not present in the original file.
+   The functions `g_iconv` is declared twice in the *.gir file.
+It's declared as a method in the record `IConv` at line 8328 and also as a function at line 37091.
 By design, \Proj does neither find nor solve such conflicts.
 It's up to the user to validate the output by compiling with the FreeBASIC compiler and fix the error messages.

--# Now the new header should be ready to use.
-Test this by creating a new file called *test.bas* and compile this file by executing
+-# In order to validate the header, and since fbc doesn't compile header files directly, we first create a new file called *test.bas* which includes the header and then compile this file by executing
    \code
 echo '#INCLUDE ONCE "GLib-2.0.bi"' > test.bas
-fbc -e -w all test.bas \endcode
+fbc -e -w all test.bas \endcode and we get output like
+   \code
+GLib-2.0.bi(2526) error 4: Duplicated definition in 'DECLARE FUNCTION g_iconv(BYVAL AS GIConv PTR /'GIConv'/, BYVAL AS gchar PTR PTR, BYVAL AS gsize PTR, BYVAL AS gchar PTR PTR, BYVAL AS gsize PTR) AS gsize' \endcode
+   As expected, the compiler finds the duplicated definition.
+We've to load the file GLib-2.0.bi in to an editor, delete line 2526 and save the file.
+Now the header should be ready to use (test it by compiling file test.bas again).
    \note The shipped configuration file GLib-2.0.GirToBac was used in
-         the translation process.
-That's why just a small amount of manual action is necessary.
-When you start from scratch, you'll see much more error messages from the compiler and you've to create and fill the configuration file line by line to fix it.
+         the translation process (in first step).
+That's why just a small amount of manual action was necessary.
+When you start from scratch, you'll see much more error messages from the compiler and you've to create and fill the configuration file line by line to fix them.

--# In order to use the \Proj created header[s] in your FB source, copy (or move) the folder \em Gir and its files in to your \em freebasic/include path.
-Then use \code
+-# In order to use this (or further) \Proj created header[s] in your FB source, copy (or move) the folder \em Gir and its files in to your
+   \em freebasic/include path.
+Then use
+   \code
 #INCLUDE ONCE "Gir/GLib-2.0.bi" \endcode
    in your code.